HEF-B/Delivery-Efficiency-and-CO-Impact-Analysis/README.md

 ---
 ### Key Insights.

+#### 1.Weather & Traffic Impact
+  - ***Pattern:*** The highest route efficiency score—indicating the most friction—occurs during clear weather with high traffic, reaching a peak of 488.
+At the same time, during snow and storm conditions, the score increases under low traffic conditions, reaching 223 and 141 respectively.

+  - ***Interpretation:*** This suggests that performance challenges are not only driven by extreme weather.
+Even under clear conditions, high traffic is creating significant delays, which points to limitations in how routes are planned or scheduled.
+In harsher weather, the rise in scores—even with low traffic—indicates that environmental conditions alone are enough to disrupt efficiency.

+  - ***Impact:*** Delivery performance is being affected by two different pressures: predictable traffic congestion during normal conditions, and reduced operational resilience during severe weather.
+Addressing both will be important to improve consistency in delivery times.

-#### 1. The "Cargo Plane" Reliability.
+#### 2. The "Cargo Plane" Reliability.
   - ***Pattern:*** Despite being the most expensive mode, Cargo Planes have one of the lowest On-Time rates at 57%, significantly lower than Vans and Trucks (67-68%).

 - ***Interpretation:*** We are paying a premium for speed (Air) but receiving the worst reliability.
 This suggests that ground-level airport handling or air-traffic congestion is negating the speed advantage of flight.

 - ***Impact:*** Relying on Cargo Planes is currently a high-risk, high-cost strategy.
 Shifting critical shipments back to road-based Express could actually increase reliability while lowering costs.

-#### 2. The Weekend Capacity Collapse
+#### 3. The Weekend Capacity Collapse
   - ***Pattern:*** The Daily Capacity Heatmap shows consistent Red Zones (Peak Loads) on Mondays, Thursdays, and Sundays, while mid-week remains under-utilized (Green).

 - ***Interpretation:*** Our workload is unevenly distributed.
 We are likely over-stressing our staff and fleet at the start and end of the week, leading to the 67.1% on-time delivery failure.

 - ***Impact:*** By Leveling the load, we can reduce overtime costs and minimize the human error factor that contributes to the 1.5-day handling delay.

-#### 3. Regional Bottleneck: The "Oslo-Tromsø" Stress Point
+#### 4. Regional Bottleneck: The "Oslo-Tromsø" Stress Point
   - ***Pattern:*** Oslo is the undisputed bottleneck, originating 543 delay-prone incidents, with the highest individual stress point being the Oslo to Tromsø route (77 score).

   - ***Interpretation:*** Oslo is the heart of the network; when it skips a beat, the entire Norwegian supply chain suffers.
 The Tromsø route is particularly fragile, likely due to distance combined with weather sensitivity.

   - ***Impact:*** Investing in a secondary sorting hub outside of Oslo or a dedicated Fast-Track lane for Northern routes like Tromsø would de-risk the entire national network.

-#### 4. The Expanding Delivery Gap
+#### 5. The Expanding Delivery Gap
   - ***Pattern:*** The gap between Estimated Delivery (ED) and Actual Delivery (AD) is widening, peaking in April (9.0 AD vs 8.0 ED).

   - ***Interpretation:*** Our predictive algorithms are failing to account for real-world friction.
 We are consistently over-promising to customers.

   - ***Impact:*** This 1-hour "hidden" gap per shipment aggregates into thousands of lost hours across the 2M km traveled, directly causing the dip in on-time delivery and increasing customer service.

 ---
 ### Recommendations